HardikJain704/mongo2/README.md

 2. ```
    cargo run
    ```
-3. Here database name we have given is `firstDatabase` which user can accordingly.
+3. In this database name we have given is `firstDatabase` which user can accordingly.

 4. open the mongodb and open same database and can now check on collections.